 Yes.
 In most cases, a quick turnaround is no problem, as long as the evidence is in your possession, and you have an attorney available to discuss a forensic strategy.

 Yes.
 There are various methods of delivering your audio or video evidence to us for examination.
-Our main audio and video forensic expert, Ed Primeau, has been qualified and worked on cases on a local, state and federal level, in most of the 50 states as well as several other countries.
+Our main audio and video forensic expert, Ed Primeau, is qualified to work on cases on local, state and federal levels, in most of the 50 states, as well as several other countries.

 Yes.
-Ed Primeau is qualified as an expert to appear in court.
-Of course, there are travel expenses involved, so if finances are an issue he can also testify via phone or Skype.
+Ed Primeau is a qualified expert witness.
+However, there are travel expenses involved.
+So if finances are an issue, he can also testify via phone or online video.